Macau: Culture

 Macau preserves many historical properties in the urban area.
 Its historic centre, which includes some twenty-five historic locations, was officially listed as a World Heritage Site by UNESCO on 15 July 2005 during the 29th session of the World Heritage Committee, held in Durban, South Africa.

 However, the Macao government is criticised for ignoring the conservation of heritage in urban planning.
-In 2007, local residents of Macao wrote a letter to UNESCO complaining about construction projects around world heritage Guia Lighthouse (Focal height 108 m), including the headquarter of the Liaison Office (91 m).
+In 2007, residents of Macao wrote a letter to UNESCO complaining about construction projects around world heritage Guia Lighthouse (Focal height 108 m), including the headquarter of the Liaison Office (91 m).
 UNESCO then issued a warning to the Macau government, which led former Chief Executive Edmund Ho to sign a notice regulating height restrictions on buildings around the site.
 In 2015, the New Macau Association submitted a report to UNESCO claiming that the government had failed to protect Macao's cultural heritage against threats by urban development projects.
-One of the main examples of the report is that the headquarter of the Liaison Office of the Central People's Government, which is located on the Guia foothill and obstructs the view of the Guia Fortress (one of the world heritages symbols of Macao).
-One year later, Roni Amelan, a spokesman from UNESCO Press service, said that the UNESCO has asked China for information and is still waiting for a reply.
-In 2016, the Macau government approved an 81 m-tall construction limit for the residential project, which reportedly goes against the city's regulations on the height of buildings around world heritage site Guia Lighthouse.
+One of the main examples of the report is that the headquarters of the Liaison Office of the Central People's Government, which is located on the Guia foothill and obstructs the view of the Guia Fortress (one of the world heritage symbols of Macao).
+One year later, Roni Amelan, a spokesman from UNESCO Press service, said that UNESCO has asked China for information and is still waiting for a reply.
+In 2016, the Macau government approved an 81 m-tall construction limit for the residential project, which reportedly goes against the city's regulations on the height of buildings around the world heritage site Guia Lighthouse.